Choice is one of the six components of the Comprehensive Model of Personalised Care.

 In addition NHS England also has oversight responsibilities to make sure that providers and local health organisations offer patients the choices they are entitled to.
 The organisation is also responsible for responding to and investigating complaints about patient choice.

-If you have questions about patient choice, you can contact the NHS England Choice team by email at email@example.com.
+If you have questions about patient choice or the application of the Procurement patient Choice and Competition Regulations, you can contact the NHS England Choice team by email at firstname.lastname@example.org.